fbpx

 The School Employee Must Be Performing His or Her Duties At the Time the Offense Occured

-In order to be charged and convicted under this offense, the school employee must be performing his or her employment duties at the time the offense took place.
-Thus, in the event the assault occurs in the evening when the teacher was walking in the park with his dog, a defendant cannot be charged with Penal Code section 245.5.
+To be charged and convicted under this offense, the school employee must be performing their employment duties at the time of the offense.
+Thus, if the assault occurs in the evening while the teacher is walking in the park with his dog, the defendant cannot face charges under Penal Code section 245.5.

 What is Penal Code 245.5 PC?

 Penal Code 245.5 PC makes it a crime to assault a school employee with a deadly weapon, a firearm, or a stun gun or taser or by any other means likely to produce great bodily injury upon the person of a school employee.
-Penal Code 245.5 PC can be charged either as a misdemeanor or a felony.
+Penal Code 245.5 PC can result in either a misdemeanor or a felony charge.

 Penalties for a Penal Code Section 245.5 PC Conviction

-Penalties for a 245.5 PC conviction vary depending on what type of weapon was used during the assault.
+Penalties for a 245.5 PC conviction vary based on the type of weapon used during the assault.

 Deadly Weapon Other Than a Firearm